sbgrid/data-capture-module/doc/api.md

 response: 404 code and empty response means the script isn't ready yet; 200 and json dictionary with additional key `script` containing the generated upload script, and other keys sent to `ur.py`

+Also note that these paramters are not JSON encoded; straight form parameters (see `dcm-test02.sh` in the ansible role for a curl example).

 ### post-upload
 checksum validation success or failure.